Renda02/ai-challenge-agent/README.md

 ## Purpose

-This assistant operates in a general research domain.
+This research assistant operates in a general research domain.
 It searches through uploaded documents and web sources to provide accurate, cited responses to user questions.

 ## Tools